 About Hayley Irving-Law

-I felt strongly that this question should be posed as standard, as many people do not know if they should mention traumatic experiences, believing it to be completely unrelated to mental and physical illness.
+I felt strongly that this question should be posed as standard, as many people do not know if they should mention traumatic experiences, believing it to be utterly unrelated to mental and physical illness.

-After exploring various treatment methods, I eventually pursued training in EMDR (Eye Movement Desensitization and Reprocessing).
+After exploring various treatment methods, I eventually pursued training in EMDR (Eye Movement Desensitisation and Reprocessing).
 My growing interest in PTSD led me to pursue further education in trauma at the NAOS Institute in London.
 I am now an accredited EMDR therapist and working towards being a consultant.
 I am passionate about understanding the principles of neuroscience and reflect on this in my practice.

 What to Expect

 When we meet for an initial session, we will discuss what brought you to me and the presenting issues.

 I’ll begin by taking a thorough background history, essentially your life story and experiences.
 This process will help us gain insights into how you’ve become the person you are today, and where you currently stand in life.

 We will then discuss how the sessions will be constructed and decide on a treatment plan.
 We will regularly review our work together and discuss your progress.
 Your treatment plan will be adapted based on what comes up for you.
 I will explain everything as we go at a pace that feels okay for you.

 My primary approach is EMDR.
 If you have had other psychological therapies in the past, EMDR may feel like a very different experience.
 On this basis, it may feel a little daunting, but I will send you some information to read and talk you through all the eight phases of EMDR.
 So that you understand each stage and to allay any fears or concerns you may have.
 I have also attached lots of information about EMDR on my resources page.
 This will be updated regularly with news and helpful tips.